 Guests can view basic project data posted by agencies without logging in.
-If you like the service, you can sign up online and get full access to all that the Bid Express service offers.
+If you like the service, you can sign up online and gain full access to all that the Bid Express service offers.

 The Expedite Bid program is the software used to prepare your electronic bid.
 Some agencies will accept a bid prepared in the Expedite Bid software and printed on paper or submitted on a CD (please check with the agency you are bidding with for acceptable forms of bid submission).
 The Bid Express service is an Internet-based online service that allows an agency and its contracting community to communicate with each other.
-You use the Bid Express service to create a Digital ID needed to submit your bid via the Internet (see Digital ID section).
+You use the Bid Express service to create the Digital ID needed to submit your bid via the Internet (see Digital ID section).
 You can also use the Bid Express service to view and download project information, get email notifications of projects and get online access to plans and bid data.
-In short, you can use the Expedite Bid software without the Bid Express service (if not intending on bidding via the internet) or the Bid Express service without the Expedite Bid software.
+In short, you can use the Expedite Bid software without the Bid Express service (if you do not intend to bid via the Internet) or the Bid Express service without the Expedite Bid software.
 However, most of our subscribers choose to use both.

 To download Expedite Bid, please follow these steps:

 To find out which version of the Expedite Bid software is in use by your bidding agency, login to the Bid Express website and navigate to the agency's home page.
 On the right-hand side of the agency's homepage, there is a Downloads box and it lists the current version of the Expedite Bid software in use by the agency.

 Expedite Bid is a fairly small program that can run on nearly all PCs of even modest specifications.
-The Expedite Bid software requires a PC running Microsoft Windows Vista, Windows 7 or Windows 8 with 128MB of memory and 20GB of free disk space.
+The Expedite Bid software requires a PC with a recommended minimum CPU speed of 500MHz, running Microsoft Windows Vista or Windows 7 with 128MB of memory and 20GB of free disk space.
 A modem or network connection with Internet availability is required for Internet bid submission functionality.